Reconstructive Surgery, changing lives for better

-People who have unfortunately suffered mild to severe burns injuries in the past can benefit from reconstructive surgery to somewhat restore their normal appearance.
+People who suffered mild to severe burns injuries in past can benefit from reconstructive surgery to restore their normal appearance.
 Reconstructive Surgery for Burns is mostly required when initial burns have healed.
-If the wounds are severe, the patients may have to undergo debridement which refers to removal of dead tissue prior to reconstructive surgery.
+If the wounds are severe, the patients may have to undergo debridement referring to removal of dead tissue prior to reconstructive surgery.
 However this procedure is known to give good results to a patient.

 What are the elements of Reconstructive Plastic Surgery for burns?